sweetest-framework/sweetest/GUIDELINES.md

     .offerMockRequired<BackendGateway> { instance }
 ```

 This is easier but requires the class (in this case `FakeBackendGateway`) being compatible with it being initialized that early during creation of the steps classes.
+Feel free to use that approach when suitable.

 #### Special case: spy

-The approach described above is also of value if you need to create a spy on a class:
+The approach described above is also of value if you need to create a spy on a class.

+**Approach A:**

 ```kotlin
 private val instance = spy(FakeBackendGateway())